abraham-tech/kuberneties-tutorial/README.md

 Welcome to the **Kubernetes Tutorial**!
 This guide will help you understand and work with Kubernetes, a powerful container orchestration system.

+## Introduction to Kubernetes
+Kubernetes (often abbreviated as K8s) is an open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications.
+Originally developed by Google and now maintained by the Cloud Native Computing Foundation (CNCF), Kubernetes is widely used to manage modern cloud-native applications.

+## Key Features of Kubernetes
+- Container Orchestration – Manages multiple containers efficiently across different machines.
+- Automatic Scaling – Adjusts the number of running containers based on traffic or resource usage.
+- Load Balancing – Distributes traffic between containers to ensure high availability.
+- Self-Healing – Automatically restarts failed containers and replaces unresponsive ones.
+- Declarative Configuration – Uses YAML or JSON files to define application states and manage infrastructure as code.
+- Service Discovery – Provides internal networking and service communication without needing manual IP configuration.
+## Basic Kubernetes Components
+- Pod: The smallest deployable unit in Kubernetes, containing one or more containers.
+- Node: A machine (virtual or physical) that runs Pods.
+- Cluster: A group of nodes managed by Kubernetes.
+- Deployment: Manages replicas of Pods for scaling and updates.
+- Service: Provides a stable network endpoint for accessing Pods.
+- Ingress: Manages external access to services, typically via HTTP/HTTPS.
+- ConfigMap & Secret: Stores configuration data and sensitive information separately from application code.

 ## Prerequisites

 Before starting, ensure you have the following installed: